StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

 Automatic instrumentation for Java uses the `java-agent` instrumentation capabilities provided by the JVM.
 When the `java-agent` is registered, it has the ability to modify class files at the load time.
 The `java-agent` uses the Byte Buddy framework to find the classes defined for instrumentation and modify those class bytes accordingly.

 Instrumentation may come from an auto-instrumentation, the OpenTracing api, or a mixture of both.
-Instrumentation generally captures the following info:
+Instrumentation captures the following info:

 * Timing duration is captured using the JVM's nanotime clock unless a timestamp is provided from the OpenTracing api
 * Key/value tag pairs